DivyamSingh18/Pandas/README.md

 # Pandas
 pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
+This Repo also contains a small Pandas Worksheet.

 Pandas makes it simple to do many of the time consuming, repetitive tasks associated with working with data, including: